 Creating positive cash flow in a construction business is all about managing working capital – the liquid cash you have in your bank account available to pay bills, wages, and expenses.
 If you are buying equipment or vehicles with cash, you are stealing money from yourself.

-Financing large purchases frees up your cash to cover other necessary costs such as payroll or supplies.
-Yes, you’ll pay interest, but it’s a small price to pay for the cash that interest buys you today.
+Financing equipment and other large purchases frees up your cash to cover other necessary costs such as payroll or supplies.
+Yes, you’ll pay interest, but it is often a small price to pay for the cash that interest buys you today.

 The longer you must wait for payment from a customer, the longer you are without the cash you need to run your business.
 They don’t just affect your future cash flow.
 Late or slow payments can also cost you more, as late fees and finance charges add up fast.

 6. Being slow to invoice customers

 Customers aren’t going to pay you until you invoice them.
 If your invoicing is slow or inconsistent, it is costing you money.
 And just because you sent an invoice doesn’t mean your work is done, either.
 Having a process to send reminders is an important part of the invoicing process that can help you get paid faster.

 It is a good idea to invest excess cash so you can earn more through interest and investment gains.
 However, if a sudden cash emergency comes up, you are often left with no quick way to recoup that money.